kebuu/tz-2025-06-19/.junie/guidelines.md

     * the shared package
     * the same domain package

+* Do not create documentation for classes nor functions expect if asked

 ## Refactoring
 * When moving or renaming files, use IDE refactoring tools